vultr/whmcs-vultr/docs/index.md

 ## Scope

-This document will cover the process of installing and configuring the Vultr WHMCS Module.
+This document will cover the process of installing and configuring the WHMCS Module for Vultr.

 ## Module Features